 The aim of this resource is to assist aesthetic practitioners with links to information for a range of subjects related to aesthetic medicine.
 Please note some of these resources are links from third party web sites and this content may change.

 Aesthetic Complications Guides, Resources and Reviews

 This article provides links and references for the current resources available relating to the complications associated with aesthetic procedures.

-Dealing with aesthetic complications is a fundamental requirement for all medical professionals in aesthetic medicine.
+Understanding how to deal with complications is a fundamental requirement for all medical professionals in aesthetic medicine.
 If a complication or adverse event occurs the clinician must act immediately and follow the correct protocols to prevent or minimise further damage.
-With traditional medicine we already have robust protocols for most adverse events and these must also be followed in cosmetic practice when applicable.
+With traditional medicine we already have robust protocols for most adverse events and these must also be followed in a cosmetic practice when applicable.
 Medical guidelines already exist for most general issues associated with injectables and damage to skin structures.
-However in aesthetic medicine we will use different products and the treatments are mainly elective and temporary solutions.
+However in aesthetic medicine we will use different products.
+The treatments are mainly elective and temporary solutions.
 Therefore specific knowledge about the mode of action of the product and local anatomy is essential.

 Resources and Articles for Managing Aesthetic Complications

 Over the past years there has been some excellent resources created to assist cosmetic practitioners to understand how to manage or even prevent the complications associated with non surgical cosmetic treatments such as dermal fillers, toxins and skin peels.

 In medicine a product manufacture will have to complete clinical studies and provide documentation for the use of each product before it is available on the market.